 Solar photovoltaic (PV) technologies convert the sun’s radiation to an electrical current that can be used to power a home or business.
-For customers that are connected to the electrical grid, these systems will push excess power onto the grid for which the owner receives a credit.
+For customers that are connected to the electrical grid, these systems will push excess power onto the grid for which the owner receives a credit, under net-metering arrangements.

-For homes without grid power or those looking to have a more secure power supply, PV systems are connected to batteries that store excess electricity.
-The electricity generated by a PV system can power lighting, household appliances, mini-split heat pumps, electric vehicles, and countless other electrical consumers.
+For homes without grid power or those looking to have a more secure power supply, solar PV systems are connected to solar batteries that store excess electricity, called solar energy storage or "standalone" systems.
+The electricity generated by a solar PV system can power lighting, household appliances, mini-split heat pumps, electric vehicles, and countless other electrical consumers.

 Battery storage can be incorporated with a grid-tied system to provide electricity when there is a power outage or to best utilize time-of-use electricity rates.